What are the most effective ab exercises?

-Well, lucky for you.
-You no longer have to wonder which ab exercises can give your core the best bang for your buck.
+Well, you no longer have to wonder which ab exercises to include in your ab workouts for the best results.

-Because ACE did the heavy lifting for us and came up with 13 best and most effective moves for your abs that get you fast and biggest results.
+Because ACE did the heavy lifting for you and came up with 13 best and most effective ab exercises that get you fast results.

-Each exercise was monitored using electromyography equipment to test muscle activation not only in the rectus abdominus and oblique, but also in the rectus femoris.
+Each exercise was monitored using electromyography equipment to test muscle activation not only in the rectus abdominus and obliques but also in the rectus femoris.

 1. Bicycle Crunch

 Lie on the floor, with your lower back pressed into the ground.
 Place your fingertips lightly to your temples.
 Bring your knees over your hips, bending your knees at 90° so that your shins are parallel to the floor.